OutSystems/AzureARMTemplates/README.md

 # Outsystems Azure ARM templates

-This is collection of quick start templates to deploy the Outsystems platform to Microsoft Azure.
+This is collection of quick start templates for deploying OutSystems on Microsoft Azure.

+The goal is to enable customers to deploy OutSystems on Microsoft Azure with extended customization options not available in the Azure Marketplace ofer.

+#### Notes:

+- Only Microsoft SQL Server and Azure SQL with database authentication is available.

+- All templates will install OutSystems with a 30 days trial license.
+Please make sure you upload your own license before starting to develop real apps.

-## Existing VNET and Database Server
+## Existing Virtual Network (VNET) and Database Server

-For this set of templates you need a VNET already deployed and a database server reachable from the VMs.
+Use this group of templates if you want to deploy OutSystems on an existing virtual network (VNET) and existing database server.

+Please make sure that the virtual network has network connectivity to the database server before starting the deployment.

-### 1. Controller ( Standalone Environment )
+### 1. Single Environment

-This template deploys and configures a VM as an Outsystems controller/frontend.
-The template will ask you for a database server to connect ( needs to be reachable to the VM ) and for a virtual network where the VM will be placed.

-You have an optional parameter for the environment private key.
-Usefull if you want to join the VM to an existing Outsystems database.

-Example:
+This template deploys an OutSystems environment on a single virtual machine.

+Template settings:

 <img src="https://raw.githubusercontent.com/pintonunes/Outsystems-AzureARMTemplates/master/Docs/Controller.PNG"/>